-He currently plies his trade with the Arizona Cardinals, but Matt Prater’s 64-yard attempt back in 2013 for the Denver Broncos is the longest successful field goal in history.
+He currently plies his trade with the Arizona Cardinals, but Matt Prater’s 64-yard attempt back in 2013 for the Denver Broncos is the second-longest successful field goal in history.

 The 36-year-old drilled home his effort on the stroke of half-time in cold conditions before his teammates mobbed him.
 His strike galvanised the team, with the Broncos going on to win 51-28 against the Tennessee Titans.